Rewards Distribution Policy

 Version 1.0 (Ratified on Jan 22, 2024)

 This document identifies Carrot’s policy for distributing rewards among waste supply chain participants, determined by category, from Recycling Credits (TRC) and Carbon Credit (TCC) sales.
 The primary goal of the Rewards Distribution Policy is to designate rewards in a manner that encourages maximum participation in the network and helps to grow recycling and reuse rates rapidly in each geography.
-The Rewards Distribution Policy is determined by Carrot's Foundation Council members with input from market participants, advisors, and data scientists.
+The Rewards Distribution Policy have been established by the Carrot Foundation in consultation with market participants, advisors, and data scientists.
 In time, these decisions will be transferred to local communities.
 For a deeper analysis, we invite participants to read the section in the white paper titled Distribution Model.

 Participant Key